 The majority of patients also returned to a normal diet, and at least three achieved complete relief of their dysphagia for over a year.

 In the PALEO study, researchers aim to prolong this dysphagia relief and simultaneously provide distant disease control with the use of immunotherapy and SBRT to a metastatic site.
+It is hoped this trial will develop a positive signal that warrants a larger scale trial in the future.

 PALEO is open in Calvary Mater Newcastle and recruiting patients with metastatic oesophageal or gastro-oesophageal cancer.
 It is the first trial to be activated under the AGITG Endorsed Study Model.